 1) Pretraining: the model learns general representations on a very large, diverse corpus, typically via self-supervised objectives (e.g., next-token prediction, masked language modeling, contrastive learning).
 2) Adaptation: the same model is adapted to specific tasks via fine-tuning, instruction tuning, RLHF, prompting, or parameter-efficient adapters (LoRA).
-Scaling parameters, data, and compute is associated with 'emergent capabilities' โ abilities not observed in smaller models.
+Scaling parameters, data, and compute is associated with "emergent capabilities" โ abilities not observed in smaller models.

 Removes the need to train a separate model from scratch for each task โ one large, general model adapts to many applications at low marginal cost.